Funding Circle Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 More about Funding Circle Holdings

-Funding Circle Holdings plc operates in the financial services industry, specializing in providing loans to small and medium-sized enterprises (SMEs).
-The company focuses on facilitating peer-to-peer lending through its online platform, connecting businesses with investors seeking to lend capital.
+Funding Circle Holdings plc operates in the financial services industry, focusing on providing loans to small and medium-sized enterprises (SMEs).
+The company is known for its peer-to-peer lending platform, which connects investors with businesses seeking funding, primarily in the UK and the US markets.